sagemath/sagewiki_to_gh-2022-10-10/days22/greenberg.md

 People: William Stein, Mike Lipnowski, Sam Lichtenstein, Ben Linowitz, Laura Peskin, David Ai, Rodney Keaton, M. Tip, Brandon Levin

+= (24.06.2010 update) =

+Here are a couple of examples of mod 5 representations for which the elliptic curve (which must exist of course!) is rather large. ("up to primes below 10000" refers to how high I'm comparing the coefficients, rather than worrying about the sturm bound.)
+If anyone has the optional conductors up to 130000 database installed and wants to try running my code to find the curves, let me know and I'll send you my program.

+Testing curves of conductor < 10000 up to primes below 10000 Testing a newform of level 31 with coefficient field Number Field in a with defining polynomial x^2 - x - 1 with prime Fractional ideal (-2*a + 1) of norm 5
+Attempting to reduce coefficients
+Reduced the coeffs mod Fractional ideal (-2*a + 1)
+No elliptic curve matched the form!

+Testing a newform of level 41 with coefficient field Number Field in a with defining polynomial x^3 + x^2 - 5*x - 1 with prime Fractional ideal (1/2*a^2 + a - 5/2) of norm 5
+Attempting to reduce coefficients
+Reduced the coeffs mod Fractional ideal (1/2*a^2 + a - 5/2)
+No elliptic curve matched the form!

+Here is some more interesting data: for newforms of levels [29..100] with non-rational hecke field with a prime of norm 2, the following are
+(I think) the only examples where the level seems to be nonoptimal (i.e. serre conductor is strictly smaller than the level, i.e. I found a curve of conductor not divisible by the level).

+Testing a newform of level 63 with coefficient field Number Field in a with defining polynomial x^2 - 3 with prime Fractional ideal (a - 1) of norm 2
+Attempting to reduce coefficients
+Reduced the coeffs mod Fractional ideal (a - 1)
+Curve 14a1 of conductor 2 * 7 succeeded!

+Testing a newform of level 88 with coefficient field Number Field in a with defining polynomial x^2 - x - 4 with prime Fractional ideal (a + 1) of norm 2
+Attempting to reduce coefficients
+Reduced the coeffs mod Fractional ideal (a + 1)
+Curve 11a1 of conductor 11 succeeded!

+Testing a newform of level 93 with coefficient field Number Field in a with defining polynomial x^3 - 4*x + 1 with prime Fractional ideal (a^2 - 3) of norm 2
+Attempting to reduce coefficients
+Reduced the coeffs mod Fractional ideal (a^2 - 3)
+Curve 2325b1 of conductor 3 * 5^2 * 31 succeeded!

+Testing a newform of level 98 with coefficient field Number Field in a with defining polynomial x^2 - 2*x - 7 with prime Fractional ideal (1/2*a - 1/2) of norm 2
+Attempting to reduce coefficients
+Reduced the coeffs mod Fractional ideal (1/2*a - 1/2)
+Curve 49a1 of conductor 7^2 succeeded!

 B. $S_4$-extensions: find the curves

 People: Brandon Levin, Mike Lipnowski, Gagan Sekhon, Noam Elkies, Jon Cass, David Ai